 The Mitchell review of private sector support for the arts was released in October 2011 by Simon Crean, who was the then Minister for the Arts.

 Originally (way back in 2003) these two services were run as a joint pilot of both the Australia Council and AbaF, but then split and no longer work side by side.
-Having them together makes a lot of sense, as artsupport Australia spends much of its time courting potential supporters of the arts and high net worth individuals who have set up their own private ancillary funds and who love the arts – to introduce them to organisations who need their help.
+Having them together makes a lot of sense, as artsupport Australia spent much of its time courting potential supporters of the arts and high net worth individuals who set up their own private ancillary funds and who love the arts – to introduce them to organisations who needed their help.
 The Australia Cultural Fund works much more closely with individual artists and unincorporated groups of artists who are seeking support.

 At the moment Private Ancillary Funds (which the Australian Tax Office classes as Deductible Gift Recipients 2) can only give to eligible entities which must be DGR 1.
 This restricts them from supporting individuals directly.
-If the Australia Cultural Fund and artsupport Australia were to merge, the Australia Cultural Fund would need to become its own legal entity (it currently operates as the DGR fund for AbaF), and would also need to meet all the eligibility requirements for Private Ancillary Funds to be able to donate to it. (ie DGR 1 and tax charitable concession status).
+If the Australia Cultural Fund and artsupport Australia merged (as they eventually did in 2012), the Australia Cultural Fund would need to become its own legal entity (it currently operates as the DGR fund for AbaF), and would also need to meet all the eligibility requirements for Private Ancillary Funds to be able to donate to it. (ie DGR 1 and tax charitable concession status).
 This then leads us to the whole “but for its relationship to government” question – but I digress.

 The second thing I was very pleased to see in the Mitchell report was a recommendation to look into ways of supporting crowdfunding.
 As this is a means of raising funds which is certainly gathering support and enthusiasm amongst artists, it was great to see this recognised at a policy level as an area deserving of thought and development.